chpolyzo/Statstics/README.md

 - In all scenarios we relied on mathmatical theorems, like the central limit theorem leads to gaps in whether we  have acheiced a large sample size or which statistics the theorem applied to.
 So instead on relying on theorems we could simulate the sampling distribution.
 This can be acheived by a techniqe called **Bootstrapping**.

 ## Bootstrapping
-Bootstrapping in statistics means sampling with replacement.
+- Bootstrapping in statistics means sampling with replacement.
 Using random.choice in python actually samples in this way.
-Where the probability of any number in our set stays the same regardless of how many times it has been chosen
+Where the probability of any number in our set stays the same regardless of how many times it has been chosen.
+- We can use bootstrapping to simulate the creation of sampling distribution.
+- By bootstrapping and then calculating repeated values of our statistics, we can gain an understanding of the sampling distribution of our statistics.

 # <a name="probability"/> Probability:
 Probabiltiy is the chance an **event** to occur.
 Like flipping a coin.
 We have 2 probabilities involved; either getting a Head or a Tail.
 That means we have 2 possible events and we need to assign possiblility for each event.